 SAP Appeal Determination

 Upon review by the SAP Appeals Committee, a determination will be communicated electronically to the student within approximately 15 business days of receipt of the completed appeal form.
 All committee decisions are final and cannot be appealed further.
-Determined SAP status will also be posted on my.newpaltz.edu in the 'My Financial Aid' section under 'Eligibility/Academic Progress.'
+Determined SAP status will also be posted on my.newpaltz.edu.

 If an appeal is approved, the student will be eligible for federal financial aid for the following semester and will be placed on Financial Aid Probation.
 All students on probation will be assigned a SAP Financial Aid Probation Plan.
 This plan will outline the standards that the student must meet in order to maintain federal financial aid eligibility.
-The standard SAP Financial Aid Probation Plan requires completion of 67% of credits attempted with a 2.0 GPA.
+The standard SAP Financial Aid Probation Plan is used for students who can reasonably expect to meet regular SAP standards after one semester.
+This plan requires completion of 67% of credits attempted with a 2.0 GPA.
 Customized SAP Financial Aid Probation Plans may be different and may extend beyond one semester.
 Progress will be reviewed after the semester ends to determine if the student met the requirements of their plan for continued eligibility.
 Students who have not met the terms and conditions of their plan while on probation will be ineligible for federal financial aid for the remainder of the academic year.
 Appeals are only valid for courses taken at New Paltz and are not retroactive.
+Progress will be evaluated at the next checkpoint.

 If the appeal is denied the student will not be eligible for federal financial aid for the academic year.
-Their SAP status will then be re-evaluated after the spring semester per the annual schedule.
+Their SAP status will then be reevaluated again after the following spring semester, per the annual schedule.
+Eligibility may be reestablished by successfully completing coursework, without the benefit of federal financial aid, to meet the standards outlined in the SAP policy.

 Withdrawal and Return of Title IV Federal Financial Aid